4 Time Management Strategies for Your Craft Business

 I can even hear some of you saying, I need to be making annual and quarterly goals in my business??

 Write out goals

 I have found the best way to do this is to sit down and write out 4 goals for the year.
-Make then reasonable ,of course, and try to keep 2 of them a little smaller than the other 2.
+Make them reasonable, of course, and try to keep two of them a little smaller than the other two.

 Once you have written your goals down, you need to break down the steps you need to take every 90 days to accomplish them.
 Those steps you are writing to accomplish these quarterly goals are then used to write your weekly schedule!

 See how this can be beneficial to see productive progress in your plans?
 Whew, try saying, that 3x fast!

 Action step: I want you to think about some goals you need to plan out and break them down for yourself in your weekly schedules.
 Download my free Goal Recipe worksheets to help you see the milestones you need to reach within the goal.